Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

 \section{Introduction}

-Recently, there has been great interest in studying preconditioning for gradient-based methods with the focus on designing online algorithms.
-This is due to their effectiveness in improving the efficiency of solving optimization problems arising in different applications, specifically machine learning, e.g.,~\cite{gao2024gradientmethodsonlinescaling,gao2023scalable,doi:10.1287/opre.2022.0592}.
+Preconditioning plays a central role in accelerating iterative methods for large-scale linear systems, e.g.,~\cite{franceschini2018recent,gao2024gradientmethodsonlinescaling,gao2023scalable,doi:10.1287/opre.2022.0592}.
 All of these works focus on studying the classical $\kappa$-condition number of a matrix $A$ (the ratio of largest to smallest singular values).
-On the other hand, another line of work has focused on studying the $\omega$-condition number (the ratio of the arithmetic and geometric mean of the singular values) \cite{JungToerWolkOmega2024,DeWo:90}.
+On the other hand, another line of research has focused on studying the $\omega$-condition number, which is the ratio of the arithmetic and geometric mean of singular values,~\cite{JungTorrWolkOmega2024,DeWo:90}.
+Although $\kappa$-optimal preconditioners minimize the worst-case condition number, our results show that $\omega$-optimal preconditioners are cheaper to compute and are more predictive of PCG/LSQR performance.